-- (2) If a family can provide one of documents described in paragraph (j)(1) of this section, program staff must: - (i) Describe efforts made to verify the accuracy of the information provided; and, - (ii) State whether the family is categorically eligible. - (3) If a family cannot provide one of the documents described in paragraph (j)(1) of this section to prove the child is homeless, a program may accept the family's signed declaration to that effect, if, in a written statement, program staff: - (i) Describes the efforts made to verify that a child is homeless, as defined in §1305.2; and, - (ii) Describes the child's living situation, including the specific condition described in § 1305.2 under which the child was determined to be homeless. - (4) Program staff may seek information from third parties who have first hand knowledge about a family's categorical eligibility, if the family gives consent.
-If the family gives consent to contact third parties, program staff must adhere to program safety and privacy policies and procedures and ensure the eligibility determination record adheres to paragraph (1) (2)(ii)(C) in this section.
+- (2) If a family can provide one of documents described in paragraph (j)(1) of this section, program staff must: - (i) Describe efforts made to verify the accuracy of the information provided; and, - (ii) State whether the family is categorically eligible. - (3) If a family cannot provide one of the documents described in paragraph (j)(1) of this section to prove the child is homeless, a program may accept the family's signed declaration to that effect, if, in a written statement, program staff: - (i) Describes the efforts made to verify that a child is homeless, as defined in §1305.2; and, - (ii) Describes the child's living situation, including the specific condition described in § 1305.2 under which the child was determined to be homeless. - (4) Program staff may seek information from third parties who have first-hand knowledge about a family's categorical eligibility, if the family gives consent.
+If the family gives consent to contact third parties, program staff must adhere to program safety and privacy policies and procedures and ensure the eligibility determination record adheres to paragraph (l) (2)(ii)(C) in this section.

 Implementation Responsibility Documentation Timeline To determine if a child is Categorically Eligible, the family is interviewed at the time of application.
 Families deemed to be homeless and child that are in foster care require additional documents to be completing reflecting the categorical eligibility.
 This is also reflected in the child's Certificate of Eligibility.
 HS/EHS Staff Homeless Verification Form Foster Care Paperwork Other Appropriate Legal Documents Eligibility Verification At time of application Currently, the Broward County School District Head Start/Early Head Start program does not serve children of Migrant or Seasonal families.
 N/A N/A N/A To determine age eligibility, the child's original birth certificate or passport is requested at the time of application.
-To be eligible for the Broward County Head Start Program, children must be three or four years old on or before September 1 of the school year for which they are applying.
-To be eligible for the Broward County Early Head Start Program, children HS/EHS Staff Birth certificate Passport Court Documents Hospital/Foot Prints (for At time of application
+To be eligible for the Broward County Head Start Program, children must be three or four-years-old on or before September 1 of the school year for which they are applying.
+To be eligible for the Broward County Early Head Start Program, children HS/EHS Staff Birth certificate Passport Court Documents Hospital/Foot Prints (for Early Head Start only) At time of application must be less than three on September 1 of the school year for which they are applying.
+Pregnant mothers may also apply for the Early Head Start Program.
+To ensure that at least 90 percent of the children enrolled in the program are from low-income families, proof of the family's income is requested to determine eligibility, this documentation is entered into the database, and filed.
+HS/EHS Staff Copy of proof of income documentation accepted: Pay stubs with Year to Date information All W-2 Forms Income Tax Form 1040/1040A (with Schedule C if self employed) Unemployment Compensation Records Social Security Printout Public Assistance Records (TANF) Supplemental Security Income Records Veteran's Benefits Records Child Support printouts Grants, stipends, Scholarships Letter of Financial Support Verification of At time of application

-1 1

-must be less than three on September

-1 of the school year for which they are

-applying.
-Pregnant mothers may also

-apply for the Early Head Start

-Program.

-To ensure that at least 90 percent of HS/EHS Staff Copy of proof of At time of

-the children enrolled in the program income application

-are from low-income families, proof documentation

-of the family's income is requested to accepted:

-determine eligibility, this Pay stubs with

-documentation is entered into the Year to Date

-database, and filed. information

-• All W-2 Forms

-Income Tax

-Form

-1040/1040A

-(with Schedule

-C if self

-employed)

-• Unemployment

-Compensation

-Records

-• Social Security

-Printout

-• Public

-Assistance

-Records

-(TANF)

-• Supplemental

-Security

-Income

-Records

-• Veteran's

-Benefits

-Records

-Child Support

-printouts

-• Grants,

-stipends,

-Scholarships

-• Letter of

-Financial

-Support

-• Verification of

-1 - verification of